Texas Instruments signing key controversy: Legal response

 Texas Instruments began by sending out two initial Digital Millennium Copyright Act (DMCA) take-down requests to the hackers, referring to sites or forum posts that they controlled.
 The hackers responded by removing the keys, without consulting an attorney.
 TI then sent further DMCA notices to a variety of websites displaying the keys, including United-TI, Reddit, and Wikipedia.
 Texas Instruments' efforts then became subject to the Streisand effect, and the keys were mirrored on a number of sites, including WikiLeaks.
 In September 2009, Dan Goodin from The Register alerted the Electronic Frontier Foundation (EFF) to TI's actions, and the EFF agreed to take on the case pro bono, representing three people who had received DMCA notices.

 On October 13, 2009, the EFF sent a letter to TI warning them that the posting of the keys did not violate the DMCA, and that it might be liable for misrepresentation.
 Despite the letter by the EFF, TI continued to send DMCA notices to websites that posted the keys, but stopped doing so after late 2009.
 The EFF filed a DMCA Section 512 counter-notice on behalf of three of the bloggers who received DMCA notices.
 When the EFF did not receive a response by the deadline, the bloggers reposted the content that had been taken down.

 Cryptographic keys

-The public RSA parameters of the original TI-83+ / TI-83+ Silver Edition OS signing key factored by Benjamin Moody are the following 512-bit modulus n and public (or encryption) exponent e (specified in hexadecimal):
+The public (or verifying) RSA parameters of the original TI-83+ / TI-83+ Silver Edition OS signing key factored by Benjamin Moody are the following 512-bit modulus n and exponent e (specified in hexadecimal):